meiji163/meiji163.github.io/_posts/2021-04-23-context-tree-weighting.md

 Given the code $c$ and access to the same model $\mathcal{M}$, the decoder can sequentially deduce whether the $n$th bit was a $0$ or $1$ by comparing $c$ to the divider $L + P(x_n = 0)\cdot(L-U)$ and hence uniquely decode the compressed data.

 ## Models
-Assuming arithmetic coding can be implemented efficiently (see [below](#implementation-anb-experiments), we have reduced compression to finding a good model of the data.
+Assuming arithmetic coding can be implemented efficiently (see [below](#implementation-and-experiments)), we have reduced compression to finding a good model of the data.
 Of course, the model will depend a lot on what type of data you're compressing and your speed/memory goals.

 The simplest model could just use frequency counts of the different symbols to make predictions.
 If you want to go all out you can train a neural net like an RNN or transformer on your data to make the predictions.
 However you'd have to account for the size of the weights, which have to be sent the decoder.
 It would also be too slow for most purposes (although lightweight NN's [achieve reasonable speed](http://mattmahoney.net/dc/mmahoney00.pdf)).
 Clearly there is a tradeoff between the time complexity of the model, and the compression ratio.